cylc/cylc-doc/src/tutorial/furthertopics/inheritance.rst

 Finished Workflow
 --------------

-You should now have a suite with an inheritance hierarchy which looks like
+You should now have a workflow with an inheritance hierarchy which looks like
 this:

 .. digraph:: Example